rtarelin/python_repository/README.md

 # ABExperimentation
-I'm creating this repository as I practice using Python in conjunction with SQL for AB Experiment analyses.
+I'm creating this repository as I practice using Python & SQL for AB Experiment analyses.